computerscienceiscool/TestingTheSplit/README.md

 # TestingTheSplit
 Testing several split methods with the same input.
+This is a work in progress and it needs to be cleaned.